Jackett/Jackett/CONTRIBUTING.md

 **Tracker isn't working**

 If you are experiencing an issue with a tracker, then:
-- Use your browser to check you can access the site directly, and if a login is required, check you can login and that you do not have any outstanding account issues.
+- Use your browser to check if you can access the site directly, and if a login is required, check that you can login and that you do not have any outstanding account issues.
 - If you haven't already, try upgrading to the latest version of Jackett.
 - Check our [Troubleshooting wiki](https://github.com/Jackett/Jackett/wiki/Troubleshooting) for common issues.
 - If it is still not working for you, then a **full enhanced log must be included**.